May It Be: Lyrics

 The lyrics of this theme song include English words, as well as words in the fictional Elvish language, Quenya, created by J.R.R.
 Tolkien.
 While Enya wrote music, Roma Ryan studied the languages and wrote the lyrics in English and Quenya.
-There are two lines with phrases written in Quenya.
-The first, Mornië utúlië, translates to "Darkness has come."
-Mornië alantië translates as "Darkness has fallen."
-Each line repeats twice in the song, with the remaining song lyrics written in English.
-They are intermingled with the Quenya lyrics, as in the second stanza; "Mornië utúlië, believe and you will find your way; Mornië alantië, a promise lives within you now."
-Enya also performed another song "Aníron" for The Lord of the Rings, which is sung in another of Tolkien's Elvish languages, Sindarin.
+They are intermingled with the English lyrics; "Mornië utúlië, believe and you will find your way; Mornië alantië, a promise lives within you now."
+Mornië utúlië, translates to "Darkness has come".
+Mornië alantië translates as "Darkness has fallen".

 Critical reception and awards

 "May It Be" was nominated for the 2002 Academy Award for Best Original Song, but lost to Randy Newman's "If I Didn't Have You" from Monsters, Inc., sung by John Goodman and Billy Crystal.
 It won the Las Vegas Film Critics Society Award for Best Song and the 2002 Critics' Choice Movie Award for Best Song.
 It was nominated for the 2002 Golden Globe Award for Best Original Song, but lost to "Until" from Kate & Leopold.
 The song received a 2003 Grammy Award nomination for Best Song Written for Visual Media.

 Enya performed her song at the Academy Awards on 24 March 2002.
 She was "absolutely" excited about the performance.
 For her it was the "first time to be nominated, and to get to perform, it's just wonderful, absolutely wonderful."